 So we need to treat them as kids, not major leaguers.

 In an oft-cited study, the Institute for the Study of Youth Sports at Michigan State University asked ten thousand junior high and high school students to list their twelve top reasons for participating in sports.
 At the top of the list for both boys and girls was "to have fun."
 Girls ranked winning as the least important reason; boys rated winning eighth.

-A 2014 study by researchers at George Washington University1 reported similar results.
+A recent study by researchers at George Washington University1 reported similar results.
 9 of 10 kids said "fun" is the main reason they participate.
 When asked to define fun, they offered up 81 reasons- and ranked "winning" at number 48.
 Young girls gave it the lowest ratings.

 Ask kids about what they want to get out of sports, and the vast majority will say competitive games in which everyone plays and has fun.
 Given a choice between fun and winning, most would say having fun.
 They would rather play on a losing team than sit on the bench of a winning team.
 Believe it or not, this attitude persists through high school, where you would think that kids would begin to value winning over playing.
 Three out of four high school athletes, regardless of gender, would still prefer to play and lose than sit and win (although twice as many boys than girls said winning was essential for an enjoyable sports experience.

 Children aren't born competing; it's something they learn.
 The best thing we can do for our kids, as parents and coaches, is to keep the amount of competition in youth sports from becoming excessive, to make having fun and learning the sport as important, if not more important than winning, especially for younger children.
 They will have a lifetime of competition soon enough.

 Fun and athletic success